Lahore Marathon: Revival by Falcon Triathlon Club (2024–Present)

+Lahore Marathon 3rd Edition 2026

+After a long hiatus following the 2012 race, the Lahore Marathon was revived by the Falcon Triathlon Club (FTC), a Lahore-based endurance sports organization.
+In November 2025, FTC announced that the 3rd edition of the Lahore Marathon will be held on 15 February 2026 in Bahria Town, Lahore.

+The 2026 event includes a Full Marathon (42.195 km), Half Marathon (21.0975 km) and a 5 km road race/fun run.
+FTC states that the revived marathon aims to promote long-distance running culture in Pakistan and provide opportunities for elite athletes, amateur runners and recreational participants.

 The course

 The 42 km traditional marathon is a closed circuit which begins and ends at the gates of Gaddafi Stadium in Gulberg.

 Runners begin by crossing the Ferozepur Road bridge and pass the historic districts of Ichhra and Mozang before reaching Chauburji.
 The course passes the Data Durbar Complex and approaches the half way stage, where it loops back towards the finish line in between Minar-e-Pakistan and Lahore Fort.
 Runners run alongside the famous Badshahi Masjid and pass the Bhati Gate and Taksali Gate of the Walled City of Lahore.
 The course then runs through The Mall, passing several notable sites such as Lahore Museum, Kim's Gun, and Bagh-e-Jinnah.
 The route turns onto Canal Road and makes a loop around Kalma Chowk, before finishing at the gates of Gaddafi Stadium.

+Revived Course (2024–Present)

+The course for the revived Lahore Marathon organized by the Falcon Triathlon Club is located in Bahria Town, Lahore.
+The starting point for the new series, including the 2024 event, is the iconic Eiffel Tower in Bahria Town, Lahore.

 Results

 This is a list of the winners of the Lahore Marathon.